-4.12.6 Reference Services
+4.13.6 Reference Services

 Members of the Library staff are available to assist students with research needs.
-Additionally, they are available to help students on how to use the available online resources.
-Library staff can be contacted for assistance at the Library reference desk, by e-mail or by live chat at any time during library hours.
+Additionally, they are available to help students on how to use our online resources.
+Library staff can be contacted for assistance at the Library reference desk, by e-mail, or by live chat at any time during library hours.

-4.13 Writing, Research, and Media Center
+4.14 Writing, Research, and Media Center